tarantool/doc/doc/reference/reference_lua/net_box.rst

     *   ``wait_connected``: by default, connection creation is blocked until the connection is established, but passing ``wait_connected=false`` makes it return immediately.
 Also, passing a timeout makes it wait before returning (``wait_connected=1.5`` makes it wait at most 1.5 seconds).

       ..
 NOTE::

-         If ``reconnect_after``: is greater than zero, then ``wait_connected`` ignores transient failures.
+         If ``reconnect_after`` is greater than zero, then ``wait_connected`` ignores transient failures.
          The wait completes once the connection is established or is closed explicitly.

     *   ``reconnect_after``: if ``reconnect_after`` is greater than zero, then a ``net.box`` instance will try to reconnect if a connection is broken or if a connection attempt fails.
 This makes transient network failures become transparent to the application.
 Reconnect happens automatically in the background,